Esri/arcgis-runtime-templates-dotnet/README.md

 # arcgis-runtime-templates-dotnet

-A set of project and item templates for use with ArcGIS Runtime for .NET SDK
+A set of Visual Studio Project templates for ArcGIS Runtime SDK for .NET